 Stock up on over the counter (OTC) remedies

-Earlier this year, the CARES Act was passed, which made over-the-counter medication HSA-eligible medical expenses.
+The CARES Act was passed in 2020 which made over-the-counter medication HSA-eligible medical expenses.
 These include things like pain relievers, fever reducers, cough meds, antihistamines, decongestants, nasal sprays, nasal rinses, humidifiers, and more.
 This is a huge win for HSA-users, because those OTC costs can often add up.
 For example, if you got one of everything we just mentioned, it would be around $170.
-You can find a comprehensive list of eligible OTC items right here.

 Cover copays at the doctor’s office

 If you come down with a cold or the flu and you need to visit a doctor’s office, don’t let the cost get in your way of taking care of yourself or your family.
-A Gallup study earlier this year found that 1 of every 7 adults (14%) reported that they avoid seeking care over cost concerns.
+A Gallup study found that 1 of every 7 adults (14%) reported that they avoid seeking care over cost concerns.
 Whether you’re able to get in with a primary care doctor or simply visit the nearest urgent care facility, your HSA can take care of whatever copay you encounter!
-Additionally, if you want to curb any chances of spreading the cold or flu, you can now use your HSA to utilize telehealth services--another benefit of the CARES Act passing earlier this year.
+Additionally, if you want to curb any chances of spreading the cold or flu, you can now use your HSA to utilize telehealth services--another benefit of the CARES Act.

 Get the prescriptions you need to get better

 If your doctor prescribes antibiotics or other common flu medication like Tamiflu, you use your HSA to pay for the prescriptions.
 You can also take advantage of programs like GoodRx to ensure you’re paying the best possible price on your medications.
 Always double check prescription prices because insurance copay prices aren’t always the lowest!

 Take care of yourself!